+[TBD: it might be worthwhile to mention the need for defensive registrations in the absence of a variant definition.]

 Conclusion: Inclusion of 00DF with Variant Mechanism

 The Latin GP proposes a solution that balances the needs of certain parts of the Latin script community while minimizing security and stability issues introduced by applications outside the DNS.
 The solution is to include Latin Small Letter Sharp S (00DF) with a variant relationship with the sequence of letters ‘ss’ (0073 0073), as follows: